BackSlasher/chef-lock_rdlm/README.md

 # mutex_rdlm cookbook

-Uses an external mutex to assign unique identities to Chef clients.
+Contains some functions that work with an external mutex server.
 Also supports managing the mutex server using [RDLM](https://github.com/thefab/restful-distributed-lock-manager)

 ## Supported Platforms